NCAS-CMS/cms-website/_drafts/puma2.md

 #### ii.
 Now start up you ssh-agent and add the ARCHER2 key

-You should alreay have the `ssh-setup` script in your `.ssh` directory.
-And your agent should have been launched when you logged in.
+You should alreay have the `ssh-setup` script in your `.ssh` directory, and your agent should have been launched when you logged in.

 * Add your ARCHER key to the ssh agent:
   ```